Serene-Arc/podcast-downloader/README.md

 # podcast-downloader

-This is a simple tool for downloading all the available episodes in an RSS feed to disk, where they can be listened to offline.
+This is a tool for downloading all the available episodes in an RSS feed to disk, where they can be listened to offline, stored, or archived.

+The podcast-downloader is designed to run as a script triggered by a cron job or something similar.
+By conscious choice, there are no databases for the podcast files, special formats, or anything between the user and the file.
+The downloaded files can be played in any media player or otherwise manipulated to the user's content.
+Additionally, the program will use multiple threads to fully take advantage of all available bandwidth, allowing many episodes of many different podcasts to be downloaded as quickly as possible.

+Since there are no databases, special formats, or any sort of tracking, there is no chance of corruption or data errors causing an episode to be missed or lost.
+It simply scans the target directory for an episode title and the file is either there or it is not.
+This allows any downloaded podcasts to be easily managed with another tool or no tool at all.

 Firstly, Python 3 must be installed, then the requirements must be installed.
 These are documented in `requirements.txt` and can be installed via the command `python3 -m pip install -r requirements.txt`.

+## Subcommands

+There are three subcommands for the downloader at the current time:

+- `download`
+- `tag`
+- `verify`

+Each of these have the common arguments and options that are described below, as well as some options that are specific to each subcommand.

+### `download` Subcommand

+This subcommand downloads all of the available podcasts to disk.
+With the feeds given through the command-line, feed files, and OPML files, the RSS is downloaded and parsed.
+Each of the feeds are downloaded concurrently, as are each of the episodes.

+The program will only download episodes that are missing i.e. not found on the disk.
+This is determined by searching the specified destination folder and comparing the files there to what the program expects to fine.
+This means that moving or renaming files will cause them to appear missing.
+File names are simply the name of the episode, whatever that may be.

+Because of this, it is best to run this tool in a Linux environment.
+Quirks of the Windows operating system mean that filenames maybe be invalid (as the title of episodes may be in UTF-8, which Linux handles without issue).
+Additionally, the Windows filesystem is case-insensitive, which may cause issue in the edge case where there are multiple episodes that differ only when compared in a case-sensitive manner (it can happen!).
+Usually, this results in an episode appearing "missing" on every run of the program.

+### `tag` Subcommand

+This subcommand is a maintenance command and will re-add the tags to all the episodes in the feeds specified.
+This involves parsing all of the episode data in the RSS feeds but does not re-download the episode itself.

+Normally, this is not required.
+The `download` subcommand applies tags as part of downloading the episode.
+However, as bugs are fixed and functionality added to this program, there may be missing tags or information that become supported in the future.
+This subcommand allows for updating previously downloaded episode with this more-advanced tagging system without having to re-download them all again entirely.

+### `verify` Subcommand

+This subcommand is another maintenance command that should rarely be used, if ever.
+It scans the destination folder for the episodes and compares the file size to the file size reported in the HTTP headers when downloading the file.
+If the on-disk file size does not fall within a tolerance range around the header file size (currently 2%), the episode is marked.
+All episodes are output in a file named `results.txt`.

+This subcommand was implemented due to an error in an early version where files were misnamed and it was necessary to find a way to determine which files without deleting the entire collection.
+Due to how files are stored on disk, there will be **many** false positives as the actual on-disk size is usually bigger than what is specified in the headers.
+This command should be used as a method of last resort.

-## Arguments
+### Arguments and Options

+#### Common Arguments and Options

-Following are the arguments that can be supplied to the program:
+Following are the arguments that can be supplied to the program regardless of the subcommand supplied:

-- `destination` is the directory that the folder structure will be created in and the podcasts downloaded to
+- `destination` is the directory to which everything will be downloaded
-- `-f, --feed` is the URL for the RSS feed of the podcast
+- `-f, --feed` is an URL for the RSS feed of the podcast; this can be supplied multiple times
-- `-o, --opml` is the location of an OPML file with podcast data
+- `-o, --opml` is the location of an OPML file with podcast data; this can be supplied multiple times
-- `--file` is the location of a simple text file with an RSS feed URL on each line
+- `--file` is the location of a simple text file with an RSS feed URL on each line; this can be supplied multiple times
+- `-t, --threads` is the number of threads to run concurrently; defaults to 10

+The following arguments alter the verbosity and logging behaviour:

+- `-s, --suppress-progress` will disable all progress bars
+- `-v, --verbose` will increase the verbosity of the information output to the console; this can be supplied multiple times to increase verbosity further
+- `--log` will log all messages to a debug level (the equivalent of `-v`) to the specified file, appending if it already exists

+The `--feed`, `--file`, and `--opml` flags can all be specified multiple times to aggregate feeds from multiple locations.

+Of these, only the destination is required, though one or more feeds or one or more OPML files must be provided or the program will just complete instantly.

+#### Command-Specific Options

+##### `download` Options

+The following options apply only to the `download` subcommand.

 - `-l, --limit` is the maximum number of episodes to try and download from the feed; if left blank, it is all episodes, but a small number is fastest for updating a feed
 - `-m, --max-downloads` will limit the number of episodes to be downloaded to the specified integer
+- `--max-attempts` will specify the number of reattempts for a failed or refused connection; see below for more details
-- `-w, --write-list` is the option to write an ordered list of the episodes in the podcast in several different formats, as specified:
+- `-w, --write-list` is the option to write an ordered list of the episodes in the podcast in several different formats, as specified below; it can also be specified multiple times to write a playlist in different formats
   - `none`
   - `text`
   - `audacious`
   - `m3u`
-- `-t, --threads` is the number of threads to run concurrently; defaults to 10
-- `--max-attempts` will specify the number of reattempts for a failed or refused connection; see below for more details

-The following arguments alter the functioning of the program in a major way e.g. they do not download:

-- `--skip-download` will do everything but download the files; useful for updating episode playlists without a lengthy download
-- `--verify` will scan existing files for ones with a file-size outside a 2% and list them in `results.txt`
-- `--update-tags` will download episode information and write tags to all episodes already downloaded

-The following arguments alter the verbosity and logging behaviour:

-- `-s, --suppress-progress` will disable all progress bars
-- `-v, --verbose` will increase the verbosity of the information output to the console
-- `--log` will log all messages to a debug level (the equivalent of `-v`) to the specified file, appending if it already exists

-The `--feed`, `--file`, and `--opml` flags can all be specified multiple times to aggregate feeds from multiple locations.

-Of these, only the destination is required, though one or more feeds or one or more OPML files must be provided or the program will just complete instantly.

-### Maximum Reattempts
+###### Maximum Reattempts

 In some cases, particularly when downloading a single or a few specific podcasts with a lot of episodes at once, the remote server will receive a number of simultaneous or consecutive requests.
 As this may appear to be atypical behaviour, this server may refuse or close incoming connections as a rate-limiting measure.
 This is normal in scraping servers that do not want to be scraped.